 Delete by: To delete text letter by letter while composing a syllable, choose Jaso.
 To delete text by syllable, choose Gulja.

 To change the highlight color in the Candidate window, choose Apple menu > System Preferences, click General, then click the “Highlight color” pop-up menu and select a color.

 Switch to and type Hangul

 In an app on your Mac, do any of the following to choose one of the Korean input sources.

-Use the Input menu: Click the Input menu (looks like a symbol or character) in the menu bar, then choose a Korean input source.
+Use the Input menu: Click the Input menu in the menu bar, then choose a Korean input source.
 If an input source is dimmed, the current app doesn’t support it.

-Use the Touch Bar: If your Mac has a Touch Bar and you customized the Control Strip to add the Input Sources button , tap it to select a Korean input source.
+Use the Touch Bar: If your Mac has a Touch Bar and you customized the Control Strip by adding the Input Sources button , tap the button, then tap a Korean input source.
 To learn how to change the Control Strip, see Customize the Touch Bar.